 Turn off your cell phone – Not only can a ringing cell phone be a major disruption, but your phone can also be confiscated by the bailiff.
 Ensure your cellphone is turned off or at least set on silent mode.
 Even a vibrating cell phone can be distracting.

-Stand when the judge enters the courtroom – When the bailiff says “all rise” as the judge enters the room, show respect by standing until the judge says to be seated.
+Stand when the judge enters the courtroom – When the bailiff says “all rise” as the judge enters, show respect by standing until the judge says to be seated.
 This is intended to show respect for the criminal justice system.
 You must also stand when the judge leaves the courtroom.

 Keep your emotions in check – Although the courtroom can be a highly emotional place, it is important to avoid making any type of facial expression, gesture, or outburst when the court is in session.
 When spoken to, always address the judge as “Your Honor” to show respect.
 Never interrupt when someone else is speaking, no matter what they say.

 If you are interested in experienced legal services in Bryan or College Station, TX, contact Shane Phelps Law. today.